$2 million available in latest grant round for open space projects

 acres conserved every hour since 1966.

-Start here if you have open space that you would like to protect with help from the Virginia Outdoors Foundation.
+Start here if you have open space you would like to protect.

 Start a new grant application or check the status of an existing one.

-See the dates and locations of upcoming meetings of the Board of Trustees and board committees.
+See the dates and locations of upcoming Board meetings.

 VOF is seeking proposals for projects that will create safe access to open space and provide other public benefits.